Trustless verifiable data infrastructure powered by zero-knowledge proofs

 bun install

-Next, launch a local Ethereum node:
+To set up a local development environment, first launch a local Ethereum node:

 $ anvil